DisCPP/DisCPP/Readme.md

 ## DisC++
 DisC++ is a simplified, but feature rich Discord API wrapper written in modern C++.
 It can run on Linux and Windows.
 Its also focused on being multi threaded so commands and event listeners are ran on seperate threads, this means you dont have to worry about slowing the bot down with a certain command.

+## What makes DisC++ different?
+* Low memory usage.
+    * Aegis with 20 million members uses 8.4GBs.
+    * DisC++ with 20 million members uses 7.1GBs.
+    * SleepyDiscord has no support for caching, this causes you to request everything from REST API (which slows your bot due to ratelimiting).
+    * Note: DisC++'s and Aegis's memory test was simulated, so results may slightly vary.
+* Even though its very memory optimized, it doesn't loose any readability, usability or features.
+* Asynchronous.
+* Built in async command handler.
+    * Commands are ran on a separate thread.
+    * You can override the built in command handler if you decide to.
+* Built in async event handler and listener.
+    * Event listeners are dispatched on separate threads.
+    * You can have several event listeners listening for the same event which are all ran on seperate threads.

 ## State
 This library is ready to use but is still in development so you may encounter a few issues, if you do, please submit an issue!